FujitsuResearch/SafeExploration/README.md

 # Safe Exploration Method for Reinforcement Learning under Existence of Disturbance

-This repository provides the official code to reproduce the results in the following study.
+This repository provides the official source code to reproduce the experimental results in the following study.

-Yoshihiro Okawa, Tomotake Sasaki, Hitoshi Yanami and Toru Namerikawa. ["Safe Exploration Method for Reinforcement Learning under Existence of Disturbance"](https://2022.ecmlpkdd.org/index.php/papers-by-session/).
-European Conference on Machine Learning and Principles and Practice of Knowledge Discovery in Databases (ECML PKDD) 2022. (arXiv preprint version is available [here](https://arxiv.org/abs/2209.15452))
+Yoshihiro Okawa, Tomotake Sasaki, Hitoshi Yanami and Toru Namerikawa. ["Safe Exploration Method for Reinforcement Learning under Existence of Disturbance"](https://doi.org/10.1007/978-3-031-26412-2_9/).
+In Proceedings of the European Conference on Machine Learning and Principles and Practice of Knowledge Discovery in Databases (ECML PKDD) 2022, pp. 132–147, 2022. (arXiv preprint version is available [here](https://arxiv.org/abs/2209.15452))

 ## Requirements
 Python 3.8.10